jcarlos-prieto/niliBOX/resources/API.md

 <li>Parameter: <i><b>input</b></i>: Binary - Input series of real values in time domain</li>
 <li>Parameter: <i><b>width</b></i>: Integer - If specified, the resulting series of values in the frequency domain will be resampled to this width</li>
 <li>Parameter: <i><b>window_type</b></i>: FFTWindow - The FFT window to be applied to the input series.
 The defualt is Blackman-Harris-4.
 Check <a href=https://en.wikipedia.org/wiki/Window_function>here</a> for additonal information</li>
-<li>Return value: Binary - Series of values in the frequrncy domain.
+<li>Return value: Binary - Series of real values in the frequency domain.
 As the input is a series of real values, the output series in the frequency will be always symmetric and only the positive half will be included in the resulting series</li>
 </ul>
 </td></tr>
 <tr><td><b>QByteArrayView DSP_FFT_c(const int dspid, QByteArrayView input, const int width = -1, const Box::FFTWindow window_type = FFTW_BLACKMAN_HARRIS_4)</b></td></tr>